Leaning Tower of Pisa

 The tower weighs close to 14,500 tons

-An amazing leaning tower of Pisa facts is that the tower has close to 300 steps that will give you the much-needed cardio while climbing the spiral staircase housed within the tower.
+An amazing leaning tower of Pisa fact is that the tower has close to 300 steps that will give you the much-needed cardio while climbing the spiral staircase housed within the tower.
 Your legs may tremble if you reach the top as you are not used to such an extensive activity in your routine life.
 The entire weight of this tower comes to around 14,500 tons.
 Well!
 This may not be news to many.

 The leaning of the tower is changing directions